 Respondent states that the allegations contained in Paragraph 18 of the Complaint contain a statement of law, for which no answer is required.
-To the extent that an answer is required, inconsistent with the Code of Federal Regulations as cited and denies that it violated any of said
+To the extent that an answer is required, Respondent states that the Code of Federal Regulations speaks for itself as to its contents.
+Respondent denies any allegations contained in Paragraph 18 of the Complaint that are inconsistent with the Code of Federal Regulations as cited and denies that it violated any of said Code sections.